-Kundasang which is located in Malaysian Borneo is a popular destination for leisure travelers.
-The town is part of the state of Sabah, which is well known because of its world heritage status.
+Kundasang, which is located in Malaysian Borneo, is a popular destination for leisure travellers.
+The town is found in the state of Sabah, at the foot of Mount Kinabalu - Malaysia’s tallest mountain and a UNESCO World Heritage Site.
 Nevertheless, Kundasang has managed to build a reputation of its own and attracts thousands of tourists all year round.
 It is a destination that is perfect for anyone looking for stunning scenery, culture, history, and unique Malaysian delicacies.

 What To Do in Kundasang

 Climb Mount Kinabalu

 Adventurous travellers need to place climbing Mount Kinabalu at the top of their list of things to do in Kundasang!
 The mountain - which is the utmost peak within the southeast part of Asia - is breathtaking at first glance and worth conquering for many adventure lovers.
 Trekkers will take at least two days to get up the mountain and is considered a moderate climb.
 If you have no experience in trekking then it would be highly recommended to train yourself before climbing Mount Kinabalu.